 The surgery varies for people in terms of how painful it is.
 Most people agree that the recovery and rehabilitation process involves a high degree of pain.
 The pain can radiate from the hip into other parts of your body, including the legs and groin.

 The abdominal muscles are used for many of the movements you make during the day.
 Even things like standing up or rolling over in bed can be painful following the surgery.

 It’s important to follow your doctor’s recommendations for recovery.
-For many of the surgeries in this list, that will involve resting for a short time after the surgery.
+For many of the procedures in this list, that will involve resting for a short time after the surgery.
 You may need to make temporary lifestyle changes, such as not lifting heavy items or eating soft foods.

 - How often should I take it?
 How many pills should I take each time?

-- What medications should I avoid taking while using this pain medication?
+- What other medications should I avoid taking while using this pain medication?

 - Should I take it with food?